fibo/strict-mode/README.md

 ## Use case

 At the time of this writing [Node v4 stable](https://nodejs.org/en/blog/release/v4.0.0/) version was released few days ago.
-Finally we can use `class`, `let`, `const` (among other new exciting features) but you will notice that it you do not turn on strict mode an exception will raise.
+Finally we can use `class`, `let`, `const` (among other new exciting features) but you will notice that if you do not turn on strict mode an exception will raise.
 For instance, a file *Point2d.js* with content

 ```